jethomps0n/Video-Preview-Generator/README.md

 ### Contributing
 If you would like to help add or improve a feature within this project in any way, follow the steps below:
 1. Fork the project!
-2. Create your new branch: `$ git checkout -b my-new-branch`
+2. Create your new branch: `git checkout -b my-new-branch`
-4. Add and commit your changes: `$ git commit -m "Add new supercool feature"`
+4. Add and commit your changes: `git commit -m "Add new supercool feature"`
-5. Push to the branch: `$ git push origin my-new-branch`
+5. Push to the branch: `git push origin my-new-branch`
 6. Submit a pull request!
 ### Discussions & Issues
 To engage with the community or for more information, write about it in the Discussions tab.